 “O profane and wicked prince of Israel, whose day has come, whose time of punishment has reached its climax, this is what the Sovereign LORD says: Take off the turban, remove the crown.
 It will not be as it was: The lowly will be exalted and the exalted will be brought low.
 A ruin!
 A ruin!
 I will make it a ruin!
 It will not be restored until he comes to whom it rightfully belongs; to him I will give it.
 (Ezekiel 21:25-27)

 The turban was worn by the High Priest, the crown by the King.
-The Lord had deliberately kept these two offices separate, the priests always coming from the family of Levi and Kings from the family of Judah.
-The third holy office (prophet) could come from any tribe and indeed there were priests who were also prophets (Ezekiel and Zechariah for example) and at least one king who was also a prophet (David).
-In Abraham’s time one man (Melchizedek) was both King and Priest but there was never another since the birth of the Nation.
+The Lord had deliberately kept these two offices separate, with the priests always coming from the family of Levi and Kings from the family of Judah.
+The third holy office (prophet) could be held by someone from any tribe and indeed there were priests who were also prophets (Ezekiel and Zechariah for example) and at least one king who was also a prophet (David).
+In Abraham’s time there had been one man (Melchizedek) who was both King and Priest (Genesis 14:18) but there was never another since the birth of the Nation.
 To prove the Lord was serious about this mandatory separation, when King Uzziah tried to officiate as a priest, he was immediately stricken with leprosy.

 But after Uzziah became powerful, his pride led to his downfall.
 He was unfaithful to the LORD his God, and entered the temple of the LORD to burn incense on the altar of incense.
 Azariah the priest with eighty other courageous priests of the LORD followed him in.
 They confronted him and said, “It is not right for you, Uzziah, to burn incense to the LORD.
 That is for the priests, the descendants of Aaron, who have been consecrated to burn incense.
 Leave the sanctuary, for you have been unfaithful; and you will not be honored by the LORD God.”